Voted The UK's Best Pillow For Neck Pain 2024 •

 Proper spinal alignment is needed for a healthy sleeping position and to protect the natural curve of your neck.
 However, most pillows aren’t designed with this support in mind.

 Without specialised support, necks and backs are left unsupported, and pain and bad sleep quality are more likely to occur.
 This can also lead to stiffness, tension, headaches, and general discomfort in the mornings or while trying to sleep.
-Not ideal!

 Achieving good spinal alignment is possible, thanks to memory foam pillow alternatives.
 These pillows feature an optimised shape and cervical lordosis support, which, when used consistently, are an effective treatment for neck pains (Persson L, Moritz U. 1998).